Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Live Classes

 If you want live classes for your NCLEX prep, you’re fairly limited on options.
-It’s really just Hurst, Kaplan and Princeton Review.
+It’s really just Simple Nursing, Kaplan and Princeton Review.
 And they all use slightly different styles.

 In terms of Princeton Review’s classes, I didn’t really know what to expect coming into it.
 But in the end, they tended to follow a pretty standard approach.
 Their instructors follow some detailed lesson plans and walk you through the most heavily weighted test topics.